jhcook/agentic-rag/.github/database-migration-strategy.md

 Viewable in desktop app:
   Conversation History:
     ✓ Slack #engineering thread (Dec 13, 2025)
-      - User A asked: "what is FAISS?"
+      - User A asked: "what is pgvector?"
       - Bot replied: [answer]
       - User B asked: "how does it compare to pgvector?"
       - Bot replied: [answer]